wang2262/rophelper/README.md

 Enter values for each parameter, one value at a time.

-After the file path prompt, you may use command "quit" at anytime to exit the tool.
+After entering the file path, you may use command "quit" at any time to exit the tool.